AlmirPaulo/Organizer_Bot/README.md

 				cd /etc/init.d
 				wget https://raw.githubusercontent.com/AlmirPaulo/Organizer_Bot/main/organizer_bot.py
 This first command leads you to the directory where we gonna install the bot.
 And the other one downloads the bot file.
-The next opens your crontab.
+The next command will download and run the installation script.
+This script ensures that the bot will recognize the correct paths to the folders in your system.

+			sh -c $(wget -o- https://raw.githubusercontent.com/AlmirPaulo/Organizer_Bot/main/install.sh)

+Now is time to set the bot in the crontab.
+Start with this line.

 				crontab -e
 If its your first time on crontab, it will prompt to you to choose some text editor.
-Pick your favorite, then pass the following line in the crontab.
+Pick your favorite, then pass thefollowing line in the crontab.

 				@reboot nohup python3 path/to/the/file/organizer_bot.py &
 Don't forget to save before quit.
 This line will make the bot works on the backgrounds silently.
 Don't forget to reboot too.